paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Update column

-We can use basic update technique, ie., `newval ix } y`, to perform a column updating.
+We can use basic update technique of J, ie., `newval ix } y`, to perform a column updating.
 ```j
 updateColumnVals =: 4 : 0
 'ix col'=:x